 Research Based Programs

 Many children and adults have tried tutoring, medication, speech therapy, occupational therapy, and vision therapy.
 However, they typically have done these in isolation and were only seen twice a week for 30-60 minutes.
-While there has been some improvement, we have seen that the combination or “cross-training” the brain in many areas five-seven days a week for an hour a day over three-four months allows the neuropathways to connect.
+While there has been some improvement, we have seen that the combination of “cross-training” the brain in many areas five to seven days a week for 30 minutes to an hour a day over three to four months allows the neuropathways to connect.

-We know that physical, cognitive, behavioral, and relational skills develop together rather than in isolation.
-Providing a more holistic approach to build challenge areas and enhance strengths increases confidence, communication skills, memory skills, comprehension, processing skills, and relational skills.
+Physical, cognitive, behavioral, and relational skills develop together rather than in isolation.
+Providing a more holistic approach to building challenge areas and enhancing strengths increases confidence, communication, memory, comprehension, processing, and relational skills.
 Treating the whole person through a multidisciplinary approach will give the best results.
-Contact us for more details about our approach.
+Please feel free to contact us for more details about our approach.

 Equipping Minds